-About the Martin Luther King Jr. Human Rights Commission
+The Martin Luther King Jr.

 Gov. Norm Bangerter signed an executive order on July 1, 1991 establishing the Martin Luther King Jr. Human Rights (MLK) Commission.
 Gov. Gary R. Herbert reissued the executive order on August 28, 2013 and the Utah State Legislature codified the commission into state statute during the 2019 session.